-We recorded total equity in losses of approximately \$2.9 million and \$2.7 million for the three and six months ended June 30, 2020, which is recorded as a component of other income and expense on our consolidated statements of operations.
-As of June 30, 2020, our net investment balance is included in the long term portion of the caption entitled prepaid expenses and other assets on our consolidated balance sheet.
-Total equity in losses also includes income and losses from an investment held by our bank under the Community Reinvestment Act, which is not material to these consolidated financial statements.
+As of September 30, 2020, our net investment balance is included in the long term portion of the caption entitled prepaid expenses and other assets on our consolidated balance sheet.
+We recorded total equity in losses of approximately \$1.6 million and \$4.3 million for the three and nine months ended September 30, 2020, which are recorded as a component of other income and expense on our consolidated statements of operations.
+Total equity in losses also includes income and losses from an investment held by our bank under the Community Reinvestment Act, which is inconsequential to these consolidated financial statements.